trollock/solar-lorawan/README.md

 - Example based on connecting to The Things Network (TTN) for Europe EU868 Band
 - Create a free TTN User account (not the Things Stack)
-  + Become familiar with the basics of LoRaWAN https://www.thethingsnetwork.org/docs/lorawan/
+  + Become familiar with the basics of LoRa and LoRaWAN https://www.thethingsnetwork.org/docs/lorawan/

 - Create an application for your devices